nzbgetcom/nzbget/docs/api/SHUTDOWN.md

 ### Syntax

+`bool reload()`

-`bool reload()` - <em>Stop all activities and reinitialize the program.
-This method must be called after changing of program options for them to have effect</em>
+_Stop all activities and reinitialize the program.
+This method must be called after changing of program options for them to have effect_

 ### Return value
-Always `true`.
+Always `true`